boyahou/boyahou.github.io/_pages/about.md

 # Teaching
 - Fall 2021, Teaching Assistant, ECE 365 Data Science and Engineering, UIUC.
-- Fall 2023, Organized and taught weekly reading group on Learning in Games, UIUC.
+- Fall 2023, Organized and taught a weekly reading group on Learning in Games, UIUC.
-- Summer 2021, Organized and taught weekly reading group on Functional and Operator-Theoretic Foundation of Learning.
+- Summer 2021, Organized and taught a weekly reading group on Functional and Operator-Theoretic Foundation of Learning.

 # Fun
 Outside of mathematics and engineering, I pursue my passion for dancing.
-I performed contemporary ballet and dance of the Han-Tang dynasties (a subcategory of Classical Chinese Dance) with Champaign Park District and Zhejiang Wenqin Art Troupe.
+I performed contemporary ballet and dance of the Han-Tang dynasties (a subcategory of Classical Chinese Dance) with the Champaign Park District and Zhejiang Wenqin Art Troupe.

 [View rehearsal photos](/dance/)